 Can you lose money in an indexed annuity?

-Are indexed annuities safe?
+Are fixed index annuities safe?

 Are fixed index annuities a good investment?

-Do indexed annuities have fees?
+Do fixed index annuities have fees?

-Who regulates fixed-indexed annuities?
+Who regulates fixed index annuities?